Theatre for Young Audiences: TYA in the United States

-Types of Theatre for Young Audiences
+Types of theatre for young audiences

 Most TYA productions in the US are plays, with a fast-growing number of musicals taking second place.
 However, most performing arts forms have been adapted and incorporated into Theatre for Young Audiences, including physical theatre, operas, puppetry, dance, street performance, and many others.
 Some companies specifically cater to non-traditional theatre forms, such as the MainStreet Theatre Company and the Center for Puppetry Arts, Atlanta.
-Several major companies performing Theatre for Young Audiences exist across the US, including but not limited to Imagination Stage, Minneapolis Children’s Theatre Company, Seattle Children’s Theatre, Lexington Children’s Theatre, Adventure State Chicago, and Boston Children’s Theatre, all producing work specifically for younger audiences throughout the year, offering performances both of new work and TYA classics.
+Several major companies performing Theatre for Young Audiences exist across the US, including but not limited to Imagination Stage, Minneapolis Children's Theatre Company, Seattle Children's Theatre, Lexington Children’s Theatre, Adventure State Chicago, and Boston Children's Theatre, all producing work specifically for younger audiences throughout the year, offering performances both of new work and TYA classics.

 Techniques and themes

 Most Theatre for Young Audiences plays are written by adult playwrights, although occasional projects are led and constructed by the younger audiences themselves.
 Different schools of thought within TYA argue whether or not younger characters should be portrayed by children or by adult actors.
 At the present, most TYA productions in children’s companies around the country count on casts of professional adult actors to portray all roles.
-For instance, the Arvada Center’s 2016 production of an adaptation of the novel Junie B. Jones was produced with adult actors, including Melissa Morris, Katie Jackson, and Rachelle Wood, portraying characters who are around the age of 12.
+For instance, the Arvada Center for the Arts and Humanities’s 2016 production of an adaptation of the novel Junie B. Jones was produced with adult actors, including Melissa Morris, Katie Jackson, and Rachelle Wood, portraying characters who are around the age of 12.
 A number children’s companies in the US have designated programs, in which the children engage with workshops and experimental rehearsals in order to create a TYA production with child actors.
 Those are rarely, however, part of the companies’ main stage season.
 Many Theatre for Young Audiences productions still revolve around traditional child-friendly topics, such as fairy tales and magical quests.
-A number of theatre companies, such as Seattle Children’s Theatre, Imagination Stage, and the Minneapolis Children’s Theatre Company, have been working to create and produce plays and musicals for young audiences that are more intelligent and diverse.
-Recent work has explored themes that include parental abuse (e.g. An Afternoon of the Elves by Janet Taylor Lisle), divorce (e.g. Doors, by Suzan Zeder), death (e.g. Afflicted, by Laurie Brooks), and social barriers such as racism, xenophobia, and homophobia (e.g. The Transition of Doodle Pequeño, by Gabriel Jason Dean).
+A number of theatre companies, such as Seattle Children's Theatre, Imagination Stage, and the Minneapolis Children's Theatre Company, have been working to create and produce plays and musicals for young audiences that are more intelligent and diverse.